sauvik3/Matrix/README.md

-To use the library in your program, you must build it and include respective header files (matrix.h, matrix_exception.h, matrix_error_messages.h) and link against the static/export library build(matrix.lib).
+To use the library in your program, you must build it and include respective header files (matrix.h, matrix_exception.h, matrix_error_messages.h) and link against the static/export library (matrix.lib).